Kajfor/Kajfor/README.md

 - 🧐 **Focus:** Currently deep-diving into data engineering and advanced analytics.
 - 🐍 **Main Stack:** My "bread and butter" are **SQL** and **Python**, but I'm constantly expanding my horizons.
 - ⚙️ **The Enterprise Edge:** I have a strong interest in **SAP** and **VBA**, specifically using them to bridge the gap between corporate systems and modern data workflows.
 - 🛠️ **Scripting:** I love writing scripts that make manual tasks disappear.
-Efficiency is my love language.
-- 📈 **My Philosophy:** I strive to become better every single day, pushing the boundaries of what's possible with data and technology.

 ---